 My poetry is a fusion of no-nonsense realism, social injustice and hard-hitting truths offering the reader and audience a thought-provoking experience.

 I began writing around the age of 8, poetry enabled me to vocalise the serious issues I was facing and provided me with an outlet in my teens when I needed it the most.
 Now, I use my poetry to speak for those without a voice.

 I have headlined various shows across the North West including Wrexfest and Apples and Snakes DiVerse #7 and performed alongside acts such as Sabrina Benaim.

 I was recently commissioned by Home-Start York to write a piece of poetry for and feature in their latest ad campaign focussed on social isolation in young mothers.

 I am so proud to say that I am resident poet at the amazing Ty Pawb in Wrexham.
 A place I define as the hub of the town.

 I am currently a contributor for BBC Sesh, writing and recording spoken word films for their social media site.

 My work has been featured online at BBC Two, BBC Three, BBC Four and BBC Wales and most recently on BBC Wales News on television.
-Three of my tracks, ‘Didn’t Mean to Hurt Her’ and ‘Labyrinth’ and ‘If God Were a Woman’ has been featured on the Adam Thomas Walton show on BBC Radio Wales as part of BBC Introducing.
+Four of my tracks, ‘Didn’t Mean to Hurt Her’ and ‘Labyrinth’, ‘If God Were a Woman’ and ‘I am’ have been featured on the Adam Thomas Walton show on BBC Radio Wales as part of BBC Introducing.

 Poetry will always be my therapy.